Here’s a quick question for you:

 - Promises to keep formatting and elements intact when switching to PowerPoint

-If you’re already using any of the Zoho office suite apps, it makes sense to create your presentations on Zoho Show.
+If you’re already using any of the Zoho office suite apps, it makes sense to create your presentations.

 Zoho Show pros